GM-Discovery/The-Bread-Standard/README.md

 **One Step Better: A Post-Hunger, Post-Extraction Society**

 Welcome to the public repository for **The Bread Standard Constitution** — a full-spectrum framework for democratic participation, regenerative economics, and inclusive governance rooted in dignity, sustainability, and shared stewardship.

-This is not a manifesto.
-It's a blueprint for transition.
-A constitution for the commons.

 ---
 ## 🧭 Core Premise

 We live in systems that fail to recognize our inherent worth.